 Then, we put the tops on the jars and store them in the fridge.
 If you like to have cheese on your salad, you can add that on top of your greens.

-We usually end up eating our salads up by Thursday (we prep them on Sunday).
+We usually end up eating our salads up within a 4-5 days.
 So far, we’ve had good luck with the salads staying fresh that long.
 We keep them in the fridge until we’re ready to eat them.

 The salad jars are nice and portable, and they don’t take up too much space in the fridge.
 They’re nice for taking to work, and you can always top them with chicken or whatever else you have on hand.